 Slippage is the result of the above curve moving to far in either direction.
 If there is to much or to little liquidity on one side of the Dex pair and someone swaps a large sum, slippage will occur.

 An example would be.
 If the price of VOID is 1 TRX and someone sells a large sum of VOID for TRX.
-The price will slip up and the value per VOID will drop, resulting in the user getting less TRX per VOID.
+The price will slip down and the value per VOID will drop, resulting in the user getting less TRX per VOID.
 (The price point will move Left on the above curve)

 So what did Void change ?

 The Void Defi Dex has liquidity Provider pools, just like uni-swaps do.
 The difference?
 Void has a set of anti manipulation measures in place, these measures help protect the liquidity providers and the over all liquidity of each Dex pair.